Carl Wayne: Solo performing and acting

 He went solo and made several singles and record albums, some including songs written and produced by Roy Wood.
 Among his singles were "Way Back in the Fifties", "Hi Summer" backed with "My Girl And Me", both written and produced by Lynsey de Paul, the theme song to an ITV variety series he co-hosted, "Maybe God's Got Something Up His Sleeve", the John Lennon song "Imagine", plus a cover version of the Cliff Richard hit "Miss You Nights", and Wood's "Aerial Pictures".
-He was originally offered the chance to record "Sugar Baby Love" but rejected it as "rubbish"; it was promptly given to a new band, the Rubettes, and it launched their career with a number one hit.
+He was originally offered the chance to record "Sugar Baby Love" but rejected it as "rubbish"; it was promptly given to a new band, the Rubettes, and it launched their career with a number-one hit.
 As well as "Hi Summer", his work on television included singing the theme songs to the talent show New Faces, one of which, "You're a Star!", was a minor hit for him in 1973.
 In 1977, Wayne took part in the Song for Europe contest, hoping to represent the UK in the Eurovision Song Contest.
-His song, "A Little Give, A Little Take" finished in 11th place out of twelve songs.
+His song, "A Little Give, A Little Take", finished in 11th place out of twelve songs.

-Wayne also made a few recordings with the Electric Light Orchestra as guest vocalist, though these remained unreleased until they appeared as bonus tracks on a remastered re-issue of the group's second album, ELO 2 in 2003.
+Wayne also made a few recordings with ELO as guest vocalist, though these remained unreleased until they appeared as bonus tracks on a remastered re-issue of the group's second album, ELO 2, in 2003.
 He never made the charts after leaving the Move, but still enjoyed a steady career in cabaret and on television, recording versions of songs from the shows of Andrew Lloyd Webber and Tim Rice, as well as voiceovers and jingles.
 He sang backing vocals on Mike Oldfield's Earth Moving, released in 1989.

-In his acting career he had a small role in the Birmingham-based soap opera, Crossroads, and in 1974 married Susan Hanson, another member of the cast.
+In his acting career he had a small role in the Birmingham-based soap opera Crossroads, and in 1974 married Susan Hanson, another member of the cast.
 His most acclaimed stage role was as the narrator in Willy Russell's Blood Brothers between 1990 and 1996.
 Later he became a presenter on BBC Radio WM, in the course of which he interviewed several of his former colleagues from the Move, among other guests.
-He was also a fund raiser for leukaemia research, and ran several London marathons for charity.
-He also made an appearance on The Benny Hill Show in 1985, in which he played the "Face" character in a parody of The A-Team.
+He was a fund raiser for leukaemia research, and ran the London Marathon several times for charity.
+He made an appearance on The Benny Hill Show in 1985, in which he played the "Face" character in a parody of The A-Team.
 From 1983 to 1988 he appeared in various Emu TV programmes, in the segment Boggles Kingdom alongside Susan Maughan and Rod Hull.
-The segment revolved around Rod's ancestor, King Boggle, his sister Princess Hortensia, and servant Odd Job John played by Wayne who were trapped in medieval times.
-Wayne performed several songs during the show, including renditions of Puttin' On the Ritz and Greensleeves.
+The segment revolved around Rod's ancestor, King Boggle, his sister Princess Hortensia, and servant Odd Job John played by Wayne, who were trapped in medieval times.
+Wayne performed several songs during the show, including renditions of "Puttin' On the Ritz" and "Greensleeves".

 Carl was also a guest singer with Spike Edney's SAS Band.